Tony Evers calls special session to fund child care, expand paid family leave in Wisconsin

-Democratic Gov. Tony Evers called a special session on Tuesday for the Legislature to spend $1 billion on child care services, an expanded paid family leave program and other measures aimed at addressing Wisconsin's workforce — measures the GOP-controlled Legislature will highly likely reject.
+Democratic Gov. Tony Evers called a special session on Tuesday for the Legislature to spend $1 billion on child care services, an expanded paid family leave program and other measures aimed at addressing Wisconsin's workforce — measures that GOP leaders said they would reject after first turning down those proposals weeks ago.

-Evers' requests to spend $365 million on child care, $240 million to fund an expanded paid family leave program, spend $263 million on the University of Wisconsin System, spend $100 million to continue a workforce grant program and other proposals reflect provisions Republicans already removed from Evers' requested budget, which was signed in July.
+Evers' requests to spend $365 million on child care, $240 million to fund an expanded paid family leave program, $263 million on the University of Wisconsin System and $100 million to continue a workforce grant program, and other proposals, reflect provisions Republicans already removed from Evers' requested budget.
+Evers signed the state's 2023-25 spending plan in July.

-The Republican-controlled Legislature will likely end the session in a matter of seconds without taking any action.
+Evers said Tuesday that the special session was an opportunity for Republicans to finish their work on the budget.

 While Evers has the power to call special sessions, the Legislature does not have to take action on any legislation during the session.
-The Legislature has rejected Evers’ special sessions on gun control, abortion, distributing $150 checks to Wisconsinites and expanding Medicaid.
+In the past, legislative Republicans in a matter of seconds ended special sessions on gun control, abortion, distributing $150 checks to Wisconsinites and expanding Medicaid.

-Unlike those sessions, which were called for to pass narrow measures, this requested session is particularly broad, with Evers calling for the Legislature to pass many of his top budget priorities that they already voted down.
+Unlike those sessions, which were mostly called to pass narrow measures, this requested session is particularly broad, with Evers calling for the Legislature to pass many of his top budget priorities that lawmakers already voted down.

 "I would bet there are some folks out there who will ask why this special session will be any different," Evers said.
 "Well, here's why.
 Because at the end of the day, I know that Republicans do not want to be responsible for farmers, hospitals, schools and other businesses in their district not being able to find workers because parents can't find care for their kids."

-"If we don't provide some help to the child care industry — and I'm convinced of this, that is not something that's made up because I've spent a lot of time in child care and institutions for the last four years — they will close," Evers said Tuesday.
+"If we don't provide some help to the child care industry — and I'm convinced of this, that is not something that's made up because I've spent a lot of time in child care and institutions for the last four years — they will close," Evers said.

+Vos said Evers' plan "is unsustainable and does nothing to address the long-term problem faced by the childcare industry."

 The child advocacy organization Kids Forward noted that the median pay for child care workers in Wisconsin is $12.66 an hour.
 Before the federal funding was provided, the median pay was $10.66 an hour, said Brooke Skidmore, co-owner of the Growing Tree, a home-centered child care center in New Glarus.